Hugo de Vries: Honors and retirement

 In 1878 de Vries became member of the Royal Netherlands Academy of Arts and Sciences.
 He was elected to the American Philosophical Society in 1903 and the United States National Academy of Sciences in 1904.
 In May 1905, de Vries was elected Foreign Member of the Royal Society.
 In 1910, he was elected a member of the Royal Swedish Academy of Sciences.
 In 1921, he was elected to the American Academy of Arts and Sciences.
 He was awarded the Darwin Medal in 1906 and the Linnean Medal in 1929.

 He retired in 1918 from the University of Amsterdam and withdrew to his estate De Boeckhorst in Lunteren where he had large experimental gardens.
 He continued his studies with new forms until his death in 1935.
+The De Vries crater on the far side of the Moon was named after him in 1970.